Advocates in Science Steering Committee

 Sandra Finestone, Psy.D., is a 30-year breast cancer survivor and research advocate, who has been a volunteer for Susan G. Komen for over 25 years.
 Dr. Finestone is a licensed marriage and family therapist.
 She is passionate about educating breast cancer patients about their disease and the importance of breast cancer research.
 Dr. Finestone opened the Hope Wellness Center to meet the needs of breast cancer survivors.
 As Executive Director, she facilitates support groups, meets individually with patients and their families and has created a peer support system where breast cancer mentors help newly diagnosed women with their journey.
 Sandy helped start the Orange County Komen Affiliate and has been president three times, as well as the Race chair.
-She is a Patient-Centered Outcomes Research Institute (PCORI) Ambassador and the President of the Inland Empire Komen Affiliate.
+She is a Patient-Centered Outcomes Research Institute (PCORI) Ambassador and past-President of the Inland Empire Komen Affiliate.
 In 2009, she went to Jordan to facilitate a meeting that taught healthcare providers about support groups for women with breast cancer, and later that year, trained women in Kuwait and Egypt about support groups.
 A Project Lead graduate, Dr. Finestone is an experienced grant reviewer for multiple organizations, including Komen.
 A member of the Advocates in Science Steering Committee, she currently serves as the patient advocate representative on Komen’s Scientific Advisory Board.

 “Only through research can we discover more effective ways to prevent, diagnose, treat and cure breast cancer.
 As a research advocate, I’m continually learning more about this disease.
 I can bring a sense of urgency to the process and assure patients’ perspectives are an integral part of research decisions.”

 Scientific Advisory Board 2012-2017